-The route is mostly paved.
-It follows the route used by prospectors in the 1898 Klondike Gold Rush.
+The road is totally paved.
+It was opened to traffic in 1979.
+For much of its length, the road generally follows the Gold Rush Trail, the route used by prospectors in the 1898 Klondike Gold Rush.
 The journey is divided into two sections: the South Klondike Highway (from Skagway to Whitehorse) and the North Klondike Highway (from Whitehorse to Dawson City).